How to Reset Windows Store Cache in Windows 10 (Microsoft Store)

 - Press Win + R keys together on your keyboard to open the Run dialog.

 Tip: See the Shortcuts with Windows (Win) key every Windows 10 user should know

 - Type the following in the Run box:

 The WSreset tool will clean up the Store cache.
 It may take a few minutes, so be patient.
 After that, Windows Store will be opened again and you will be able to update or install your apps once again.

-WSreset does not rebuild the Store cache for some third party Universal apps.
-If you reset the Store cache but some of your Universal apps still have issues, you need to reset their cache manually.
+The above methods may not rebuild the Store cache for some third party Universal apps.
+If you reset the Store cache but some of your Universal apps still have issues, you may try to reset their cache manually.
 Here is how.